2010–11 Austrian Football Bundesliga

-The 2010–11 Austrian Football Bundesliga is the 99th season of top-tier football in Austria.
+The 2010–11 Austrian Football Bundesliga season is the 99th edition of top-tier football in Austria for the Austrian Cup.
 The competition was officially called tipp3-Bundesliga powered by T-Mobile, named after the Austrian betting company tipp3 and the Austrian branch of German mobile phone company T-Mobile.
 The season began in July 2010 and ended in May 2011.

-Red Bull Salzburg are the defending champions, having won their sixth title last season.
+Red Bull Salzburg unsuccessfully defended its sixth Austrian Football Bundesliga title.

+Sturm Graz successfully pursued its 2011 Austrian Football Bundesliga title.

 Teams

 Austria Kärnten were relegated after finishing the 2009–10 season in 10th and last place.
 They were replaced by First League champions Wacker Innsbruck.

 League table

 Results

 Teams played each other four times in the league.
 In the first half of the season each team played every other team twice (home and away), and then did the same in the second half of the season.